AndresRTejedor/Mold/docs/source/example_LM_mw.md

 Please note that the temperature must be recalculated to consider only the water molecules in the simulation box, since the LAMMPS `thermo` considers all the particles to evaluate the system temperature.
 This only applies for calculations in real units.

+In `/utils/LM/1.Integration/`, we provide the python program `PyIntegral.py` that can be run to get the well occupancy curve for each well depth.
+The script must be run in the directory where you run the `Run.sh` bash file.
+The program outcome is a file called `fill.txt` that contains the results for the well occupancy.

 7. Plot the different curves of mold occupancy as a function of the well depth for the different radii.
 The result should look similar to the figure below

 ![Step-3](../figs/LatticeMold/Fig3.png "Well_ocu")